QBI-Software/NEURON-tutorial/lessons/synaptic.md

 ```
 #### SectionList

-Sections are added to a list called a **SectionList** to group components together under one reference name [6].
+Sections are added to a list called a **SectionList** to group components together under one reference name.
 1. In the `subsets()` procedure add the `axon` to a SectionList called `all`:

 ```c